A2 · Elementary TOEIC 255–400 IELTS 2.5–3.5 Pronouns & Referencing

 What are Reflexive Pronouns?

-Here are the reflexive pronouns:
+Here are the standard reflexive pronouns:

 Subject Pronoun Reflexive Pronoun